leads2b/receita-tools/README.md

 There will be no information about how captcha decoding is made by the web service.
-The last time this information was available there was changes that had broken the service.
+The last time this information was available there was changes that broken the service.
-Basic companies information should be available in an easy way so we can have a more transparent business.
+Basic company information should be available in an easy way so we can have a more transparent business in the country.

 Decoding percentages will be available in the future, but they are not really good.
 If you know a way to achieve +70%